 In most civil actions, the first pleading on behalf of the defendant must be filed within 30 days after the return date.
-Practice Book § 10-8.
-Please note that a motion to dismiss - which may be the initial response filed by a defendant - is due 30 days after filing an appearance (Practice Book § 10-30) and an appearance is generally filed two days after the return date (Practice Book § 3-2).
+Practice Book 10-8.
+Note, however, that a motion to dismiss - which may be the initial response filed by a defendant - is due 30 days after filing an appearance (Practice Book 10-30), and an appearance is generally filed two days after the return date (Practice Book 3-2).

-Motions for extension of time are generally granted, especially if the plaintiff consents to the requested extension.
+While exceptions apply, motions for extension of time to file pleadings in a case are generally granted, especially if the plaintiff consents to the requested extension.